DhavalKapil/elasticsearch-lua/docs/searching_documents.rst

 Scan/Scroll Search
 ------------------

-Elasticsearch provides a scan and scroll search functionality for retrieving large number of documents efficiently, without paying the penalty of deep pagination.
+Elasticsearch provides a scan and scroll search functionality for retrieving a large number of documents efficiently, without paying the penalty of deep pagination.
 It works by first executing a 'scan' search.
 This initiates a 'scan window' which will remain open for the duration of the scan.
 This